richardn257/University-Notes/index.md

 strcpy(lname, "Smith");
 strcpy(fname, "Bartholomue");
 ```
-imagine a horizontal rectangle which rep array
+- imagine a horizontal rectangle which rep array
 <p>| fname | lname |<br>
 Bartholomue // with strcpy, it overwrites Smith, strcpy does not prevent overwrite<br></p>

--strncpy will set a limit of the char
+- strncpy will set a limit of the char
 [More info on strncpy](https://en.cppreference.com/w/cpp/string/byte/strncpy)

 - use bubble sort cuz its ez